 docker run -it --name mycontainer ubuntu:latest /bin/bash

-Then, make your changes inside the container, then exit and commit:
+Make your changes inside the container, then exit and commit:

 docker commit mycontainer myimage:latest

-As a result, the new image “myimage” now contains all modifications made in the container.
+The new image “myimage” now contains all modifications made in the container.

-Troubleshoot Docker Issues
+Troubleshoot Docker on Fedora

 Permission Denied When Running Docker Commands